-- 4.1 There are no direct costs arising from the proposed amendments to financial regulations and procedures. - 4.2 The review considered a range of options on how best to deliver effective and efficient financial controls and the proposals represent, in Officer's opinions, the optimal arrangements for the Authority.
+- 4.1 There are no direct costs arising from the proposed amendments to financial regulations and procedures. - 4.2 The review considered a range of options on how best to deliver effective and efficient financial controls and, taking account of the wider constraints referenced in paragraph 3.4, the proposals represent, in Officer's opinions, the optimal arrangements for the Authority.